So, here are some things about me.

 This last one actually appeared in a blog post not that long ago.
 This is Golde from Fiddler on the Roof.
 My character had just found out that Yente the matchmaker found a match for my oldest of 5 daughters.
 Again, this one is special, since my daughter was in it with me.
 She played Hodel, the second daughter who sang the heart wrenching song Far From the Home I Love.

-Something else about me: I was a single mom for 16 of my daughter's 19 years.
+Something else about me: I've been a single mom for 20 of my daughter's 23 years.
 This certainly wasn't by choice, but when I look back, there were a lot of advantages to being a single mom of one.
 For one thing, it was easy to be involved in theatre, since she loved it too.
 Another great thing was that it was easy to travel.
 We took a few trips together, but the best were the semi-annual trips we took to Disney.
 Our first trip was right before she turned 3. (right after her father left) Then we went again when she was 5.
 When her dance troupe went to Disney at age 7, we realized we'd started a tradition.
-Now that she's in college, the tradition is broken because we no longer have the same vacations, but we have some fantastic memories.
-On our last visit, she was old enough to take the "backstage tour", which was awesome.
-She also was in "The American Idol Experience", which was also awesome.
+When she was in college, the tradition is broken because we no longer had the same vacations, but we have some fantastic memories.
+Now that she's out of college and in the working world, she gets to choose her own vacations, so we went back to Disney in April of this year.

 Well, this is more about me than anyone would ever want to know!
 Hopefully I haven't scared you away!